 Notification of emergencies at care institutions

-Care institutions are required to report emergencies, violence or dismissals on capability grounds (in Dutch) to the Health Care Inspectorate (IGZ).
+Care institutions are required to report emergencies, violence or dismissals on capability grounds (in Dutch) to the Dutch Health and Youth Care Inspectorate.
 This requirement applies not only to institutions offering inpatient care, but also to GP practices and home care organisations, for example.